 Associate with people you have a genuine liking, respect and admiration for and who reciprocate those feelings.
 People respond to authenticity and life is far too short to spend time and energy on people you don’t really like or who don’t really like you.
 As you work on building wealth and creating success it’s important to be able to share your journey and your accomplishments with those who really matter to you.
 Investing in your peer group pays dividends that are just as valuable (if not more so) than your investment returns.

 It’s not enough to simply step into the driver’s seat, fire up the engine and tentatively put your foot on the gas pedal.
 You have to drive with purpose and confidence even when you’re not feeling that way inside.
-I’ve heard more than one successful leader talk about how, in their early years, they applied the tactic “fake it t’il you make it” over and over again until their fakery became their actual reality.
+I’ve heard more than one successful leader talk about how, in their early years, they applied the tactic “fake it ’til you make it” over and over again until their fakery became their actual reality.

-Related article: The power of having purpose
+Related article: The power of having a purpose

-Being the leader doesn’t make you immune to fear, worry and stress but what separates leaders from their followers is their ability to act in spite of fear and to put their own concerns aside in order to focus on the bigger goal.
+Being the leader doesn’t make you immune to fear, worry, and stress but what separates leaders from their followers is their ability to act in spite of fear and to put their own concerns aside in order to focus on the bigger goal.
 When it comes to building wealth and financial success, the mountaintop you’re aiming for may be dramatically different from your current plateau but that’s not a good enough reason not to start walking towards it.
 Feel the fear and do it anyway!
 Your future self will thank you for it.

-Have Fun and Enjoy the Ride
+Have fun and enjoy the ride

 Life is too short to live small.
-It’s also too short not to appreciate every part of it; the mountaintops, valleys and hillsides all have a role to play in the experience of the journey.
+It’s also too short not to appreciate every part of it; the mountaintops, valleys, and hillsides all have a role to play in the experience of the journey.
 Every obstacle can be seen as a hurdle or a stepping stone, it’s often just a question of perspective… if you’re sitting at the roadside with a flat tire and all you’re focused on is the tire, you could well be missing out on something that’s happening right beside you.
 If you’re frustrated because you hit a dead end, maybe that frustration is keeping you from seeing that there’s another path a few feet away.
 If you’re focused on finding a bridge to get across the river, maybe you’ll miss seeing the passenger ferry.
 Sometimes all it takes to get you past an obstacle is a change of attitude and a willingness to look at things differently.
-Any company who has found success after reinventing itself will attest to how powerful (and lucrative) that strategy can be.
+Any company that has found success after reinventing itself will attest to how powerful (and lucrative) that strategy can be.
 Corning is a great example of this.